elizabrock/software-development-curriculum/computer-science/programming/data-structures-and-types/list-types/strings.md

 ### Join

 What if we need to do the exact opposite of split?
 What if we have an array that needs to be converted into a string, element by element?
-You could always loop over the array and concatinate each element, but that's clunky, especially since there is already a way to do this with a single function: 'join'.
+You could always loop over the array and concatenate each element, but that's clunky, especially since there is already a way to do this with a single function: 'join'.

-Just as 'split' required a separator, 'join' reqires some string to insert between each element in the array.
+Just as 'split' required a separator, 'join' requires some string to insert between each element in the array.
 This time however, we use an actual string as our input, instead of a regular expression.

     > joined_string = array2.join('::')
     => "red::orange::yellow::green::blue::purple"